vtrevino/ogmapper/README.md

       ogmapper index [-k <keysize>] [-g <guider>] [-e <encoding>] [-m 0/1] [-o <index-file-no-ext>] <genome-fasta.gz>

 The guiders/ folder contains the state/ and tuple/ folders, which include pre-configured guiders files.
-Copy the file needed before running the indexing command, for example, the XXX-Tuple-og.txt file used below.
+Copy the file needed before running the indexing command, for example, the XYX-Tuple-og.txt file used below.

 A typical run: